vizaiapp/VizAISDKRepo/README.md

 ## Installation

 Our SDK is distributed through Cocoapods and requires version 1.4.0 or above.
-The minimum iOS target is version 11.2. **NOTE**: We use Firebase for our backend so a pod install will install Firebase if it's not already installed.
+The minimum iOS target is version 11.2. **NOTE**: We use Firebase for our backend so a pod install will install Firebase if it's not already available.
 Upon starting the application, there may be print statements from Firebase but that is just the VizAISDK.

 ![alt text][list]
 Add `pod 'VizAISDK'` to your Podfile.